Scodive/Scodive/README.md

 ![](https://api.visitorbadge.io/api/VisitorHit?user=Scodive&repo=Scodive&countColor=%57068c)

 👋 Hi there!
-I'm currently an undergraduate student majoring in Computer Science.
+I'm currently an PhD student majoring in Computer Science.
 I’m passionate about AI, multimodal learning, and real-world applications of large models.

 🤝 I'm always open to collaboration!
 If you have a research idea or want to work together in any project, feel free to reach out — I’d love to connect (hjiangbg@connect.ust.hk).